 Depending upon your custodian’s rules, a Roth 401(k) option might be available to you.
 Just like a 401(k) plan with an employer, the Roth 401(k) option allows larger Roth contributions than the IRA limits.
 Additionally for those whose income is too high for a Roth IRA, the Roth Solo 401(k) can be a good option.

 If you are interested in opening a Solo 401(k) here are a few things to keep in mind:

 - In order to contribute to a Solo 401(k) for the current year the account must be opened by December 31.
 Contributions can then be made up to your tax filing date, including extensions.

 - A Solo 401(k) only works for you, a partner, and/or a spouse.
 If you have employees this is not the vehicle for you.
 Check with your prospective custodian for more on this.

 - If you are interested in a Roth feature and/or the ability to take loans from your account you will want to make sure that the custodian you are considering offers these features.
 You will also want to inquire about any and all account fees.
 Note that any trading fees or mutual fund purchase charges that apply to other accounts at the custodian will generally apply here as well.

 The Solo 401(k) can be a great self-employed retirement plan.
 The main thing is if you are self-employed you need to start saving for your retirement.
 You work too hard to put this of any longer and if you don’t save for your retirement nobody else will either.

-If you’d like to discuss a Solo 401(k) or other self-employed retirement plan options please contact me at 847-506-9827 for a free 30-minute consultation.
-Check out our Financial Planning and Investment Advice for Individuals page to learn more about all of our services.
+If you’d like to discuss a Solo 401(k) or other self-employed retirement plan options please contact me with your questions.

 Photo credit: Flickr